Aboriginal Custom Adoption Recognition Act: How Inuit Custom Adoption Works in Nunavut

 When Custom Adoption Is and Isn't Appropriate

-Custom adoption under the ACARA is appropriate when:
+Custom adoption under the ACARA is appropriate when the arrangement is intended to be permanent and falls under Inuit custom.

-Where DFS is involved, the standard formal adoption pathway under the Child and Family Services Act may still be required, particularly for children who have been in the Director's care for extended periods.
+Where DFS is involved, the formal adoption pathway under the Child and Family Services Act may be more appropriate, especially if the arrangement is contested or complex legal questions about the child's status need resolution.

 Custom Adoption Versus Court Adoption: A Comparison

 Many families who might otherwise go through the court system don't realize the ACARA pathway exists.
-For a straightforward arrangement where both families are in agreement, it's significantly faster and less disruptive.
+For a straightforward arrangement where both families are in agreement, it can be a more culturally aligned route.

 The Foster Care Connection